ramuit44/react-redux-ducks-structure-generator/README.md

-# React & Redux Duck Structure Generator
+# React & Redux ducks Structure Generator

 A Yeoman generator for React & Redux for projects basing on the ducks structure structured on routes.